 A scarf, belt or a piece of statement jewelry is always a great idea for adding some texture and flair to the portraits.
 If you aren’t sure if it works, feel free to bring what you have, and we will give you our professional advice!

-Without going overboard, a fun pattern or a little color can help break up the portraits a bit.
+Without going overboard, bright colors can help break up the portraits a bit.
 If you choose something too simple and monotone you risk blending into the background.
 Wear what best represents YOU.